-Set forth below is a summary of the material transactions between the Company and various affiliates of IREIC, including the Business Manager and Real Estate Manager, during the year ended December 31, 2020.
+Set forth below is a summary of the material transactions between the Company and various affiliates of IREIC, including the Business Manager and Real Estate Manager, that have occurred since January 1, 2022, or are currently proposed.
 IREIC is an indirect wholly-owned subsidiary of The Inland Group LLC.
-Please see the biographical information of our directors and executive officers elsewhere in this annual report statement for information regarding their relationships to Inland, including IREIC and The Inland Group LLC.
+Please see the biographical information of our directors and executive officers elsewhere in this Annual Report for information regarding their relationships to Inland, including IREIC and The Inland Group LLC.